 Balance comes naturally when we focus on consuming mostly whole, minimally-processed foods from nature.
 One easy way to shop for whole foods is to limit foods that are in a box or package.
+When choosing packaged foods look for short ingredient lists that you can pronounce.
 Stick mostly to the meats, fish, fruits, vegetables, nuts and seeds.
 Whole foods gives us the energy we need to perform our best while providing necessary nutrients.

 2. HEALTHY, WHOLE, NATURAL CARBOHYDRATES ARE AN ATHLETE'S BEST FRIEND

 While it may be a popular trend to go low-carb, it simply isn't necessary or optimal for athletes.
 Carbohydrates are our body's preferred energy source.
 The key is to eat quality carbohydrates and time them around our workouts.
 Plan whole food carbohydrates before and after your workouts for best results.
 How to cut carbs without cutting your sanity.